arcroxort123/Arc1xSuperDistro/README.md

-(READER BEWARE) Quantum Physics and Psuedo Science were USED HEAVILY.
+READER BEWARE Quantum Physics and Psuedo Science were USED HEAVILY
 ---

 Legacy - Surmisal of a Robotic Engineering and Fabrication (Jump Start from a power-system) point requirements established later anyways or at least in description.